Ox-rated! Dream night in Genk for Liverpool ace after injury nightmare | Goal.com

 Twelve minutes after half time, Roberto Firmino laid the ball back to Oxlade-Chamberlain, again 20 yards from goal.
 And as two Genk defenders converged, he produced an outrageous, first-time strike with the outside of his right foot, the ball curling beyond Coucke and in via the underside of the crossbar.

-And, just like Adam Lallana at Old Trafford on Sunday, he’d produced a big contribution after spending so long in the shadows.
+Oxlade-Chamberlain's form is good news for the Liverpool manager.
+Just like Adam Lallana at Old Trafford on Sunday, he’d produced a big contribution after spending so long in the shadows.
+Liverpool's back-up players are showing their stomach for the fight.

 It hasn’t been easy for Oxlade-Chamberlain, whose absence has coincided with Liverpool’s ascent.
 While his team-mates became European champions and embarked upon a record-breaking Premier League campaign, his days and nights were spent in the gym and the pool, wondering if he’d ever truly be the same player.